“He doesn’t laugh much, does he?”

-“You are the most humorless… reticent… obtuse… sour… bitter… miserable man it has been my misfortune to meet.
-Is it fashionable to be grumpy where you come from?”
+“You are the most humorless … reticent … obtuse … sour… bitter … miserable man it has been my misfortune to meet.
+Tell me, is it fashionable where you come from to be grumpy?”

 He could hear Merry laughing at him.
 It only goaded him further.

 “Do they not have the concept of laughter where you come from?
 Answer me!”